 On 18 October 2018, China requested the establishment of a panel.
 At its meeting on 29 October 2018, the DSB deferred the establishment of a panel.

 At its meeting on 21 November 2018, the DSB established a panel.
-Bahrain, Brazil, Canada, Colombia, Egypt, the European Union, Guatemala, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, Norway, New Zealand, Qatar, the Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Chinese Taipei, Thailand, Turkey, Ukraine and Venezuela reserved their third-party rights.
+Bahrain, Brazil, Canada, Colombia, Egypt, the European Union, Guatemala, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, Norway, New Zealand, Qatar, the Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Chinese Taipei, Thailand, Turkey, Ukraine, the United Arab Emirates and Venezuela reserved their third-party rights.

 On 7 January 2019, China requested the Director-General to compose the panel.
 On 25 January 2019, the Director-General composed the panel.